 We invented the concept called MEGA-Share, which we first installed in December 2011.
 MEGA-Share and our Inter-Casino Jackpot System are unrelated but can be combined if so desired by our clients.
 A casino could operate either one, or operate both simultaneously.
 We believe MEGA-Share has the ability to become a “must-have” product for casinos and as a result could be a significant contributor to our future revenue growth.
 Accordingly, we also intend to intensify our sales efforts on obtaining MEGA-Share placements.

 Grow our e-Table business.
 Our TableMAX product line is developed for us by TableMAX Corporation.
 Having installed the majority of TableMAX e-Tables we received last year, we are awaiting the next major release of the TableMAX e-Table, referred to as the “Model E.” We have been informed by TableMAX Corporation that the majority of the Model E’s development is complete and it has been submitted for regulatory approval with Gaming Labs International, an independent testing organization.
-We anticipate the requisite approval for the Model E in late 2012 and expect to offer this product to gaming operators in early 2013.
+We anticipate the requisite approval for the Model E in 2012 and expect to offer this product to gaming operators in late 2012 or early 2013.

 Sources of revenue.
 We derive recurring revenues from the licensing of our products and intellectual property.
 Consistent with our strategy, these revenues are generated from negotiated recurring licensing fee agreements, which typically, are month-to-month in nature.
 We also receive revenues in the form of a one-time sale of certain products and/or reimbursement of our manufactured equipment.